gohugoio/hugo/docs/content/content/front-matter.md

 ## Configure Blackfriday rendering

-It's possible to set some options for Markdown rendering in the page's front matter, as an override to the site wide configuration.
+It's possible to set some options for Markdown rendering in the page's front matter as an override to the site wide configuration.

 See [Configuration]({{< ref "overview/configuration.md#configure-blackfriday-rendering" >}}) for more.